-Success is never strictly about a court judgment.
+Winning is never strictly about a court judgment.
 It’s more about aligning your goals with a strategy to achieve them.
 Harassing the other side with discovery or raising their litigation costs above the value of the claim are tactics every litigant should consider.
-Being able to use them is what success looks like for the pro se litigant.
+Being able to use them is what winning looks like for the pro se litigant.

 Drop a comment below and share ways you’ve succeeded without winning.